pypeit/PypeIt/doc/pypeit_par.rst

 ``joint_fit``        bool        ..
 False    Perform a simultaneous joint fit to sky regions using all available slits.
 ``load_mask``        bool        ..
 False    Load a user-defined sky regions mask to be used for the sky regions.
 Note,if you set this to True, you must first run the pypeit_skysub_regions GUIto manually select and store the regions to file.
 ``no_poly``          bool        ..
 False    Turn off polynomial basis (Legendre) in global sky subtraction
-``ref_slit``         int         ..       -1       Reference slit to be used for relative sky and flux calibration.You need to set joint_fit=True for the reference slit to be used.If this value is set to a negative number, the reference slit willbe set to the slit that contains the most flux from the standard star.
 ``sky_sigrej``       float       ..
 3.0      Rejection parameter for local sky subtraction
-``user_regions``     str         ..       ..
+``user_regions``     str, list   ..       ..
 A user-defined sky regions mask can be set using this keyword.
 To allowthe code to identify the sky regions automatically, set this variable toan empty string.
 If you wish to set the sky regions, The text should bea comma separated list of percentages to apply to _all_ slits For example: The following string   :10,35:65,80:   would select thefirst 10%, the inner 30%, and the final 20% of _all_ slits.
 ===================  ==========  =======  =======  ===================================================================================================================================================================================================================================================================================================================================================================================================================